 Print profiles are files that determine how colors are printed with a specific printer and paper.
 Combined with our print profile software, this transforms the image from the color space (range of colors) to the color space for the printer and paper.
 If your image has an embedded profile, we use this to determine the print profile.

-We are often asked if we have or need ICC Profiles.
+We are often asked if you need have or need ICC Profiles.
 The short answer is NO.

 Why?
 Well, that requires a little deeper dive into what ICC profiles are.
 According to Wikipedia, this is the technical explanation: